 It all started in the first months of 2017, when I spent about a month in India.
 Camera in hand, I was exhilarated and impassioned daily by the beauty I saw.
 I felt more connected-- "at one"-- with all than ever.
 Halfway through, though, I started feeling a deep conviction every time I shot a photo of someone.

-But, I should point out, it's not like I stopped creating altogether.
+But, I should point out, it's not like I've stopped creating altogether.
 No, I have tens of journals (those oh-so-hip ones that are the size of a euro bill and made of recycled paper and cost more than a tenner each but it's totally worth it because you just feel your recordings more valuable when they're recorded in such a priceless item) in which I've been recording my thoughts, sketches, and everything in between.
 I suppose it's not that I 'stopped' creating entirely (though I do feel like I significantly slowed in the range of what I was producing), it's just that I stopped sharing.
 And this, I think, is the point of it.

 I speak about this in past tense, as if I'm out of the woods of perfectionism and those guilt-ridden vines.
 In reality, I'm not.
 Every time I create something, I question whether it's falling short.
 Whether there's unfulfilled potential--or worse: poorly-fulfilled potential.

 What makes your work yours (a snowflake, special just like you!) is the perspective that it holds.
 That is a beautiful thing.
 Of course be responsible with your perspective, and work to overcome distorted thinking, but also value that which makes your work different from everyone else's.
 Responsibility does not have to paralyze you.
 When you stop creating, you stop sharing.
 When you stop sharing, you stop connecting.
 And when you stop connecting, you extinguish the very spark of your creativity.
 How does this cycle help the world at all?

 I've still only picked up my camera a handful of times in the last few years.
 This is only the third post that I'm sharing.
 Whatever.
 We're all figuring it out.
 Give yourself the space to express every bit of your indecision, your contemplation, and your 'un-readiness.'
 It's a beautiful thing: worth sharing.